You’re More Qualified for Remote Jobs Than You Think (Here’s Why)

 That being said, remote job boards shouldn’t be the only thing you rely on.
 It’s important you create your own opportunities by using the power of social media and LinkedIn to network.
 A great way to do this is to:

-Be active on LinkedIn within the space/industry you want to get in.
+• Be active on LinkedIn within the space/industry you want to get into.
 This means writing thoughtful posts about the industry/space, engaging with industry leaders by leaving thoughtful comments on their posts, sharing their posts, following and engaging with the kind of companies you’d like to work for, etc.

 Successfully landing a remote job is about understanding your existing skills and how they can be of value to a remote employer, creating a powerful resume and LinkedIn profile to communicate those skills, and using the power of the internet to network and create opportunities for yourself.